-The Local Government (Miscellaneous Provisions) Act 1982 requires persons who practice acupuncture, tattooing, ear piercing, cosmetic body piercing, semi-permanent skin colouring and electrolysis to be registered with the Local Authority.
+The Local Government (Miscellaneous Provisions) Act 1982 as amended by the Local Government Act 2003, requires persons who practice acupuncture, tattooing, cosmetic piercing, semi-permanent skin colouring and electrolysis to be registered with the Local Authority.
 In addition, these activities should only be undertaken in registered premises.

-Applications for registration should be made to the Licensing Department.
+Applications for registration should be made to the Licensing department.
 Wyre Council has also passed bylaws for the purpose of securing: